-C. Review the literature and consult with experts to consider nonlinear growth.

-For some indicators, existing literature evaluating their progress already employs a range of methodologies to consider nonlinear change.
+Step 2: Review the literature and consult with experts to consider nonlinear growth: For some indicators, existing literature evaluating their progress already employs a range of methodologies to consider nonlinear change.
 This could be in the academic peer-reviewed literature or the gray literature.
-For example, we reviewed current policy projections from institutions like BloombergNEF that make future projections that consider more than just linear growth.
-We reviewed these studies and reports to assess the likelihood that each indicator's future growth will outperform what is suggested by the linear trendline, weighing the results based on the methods' rigor and the extent to which consensus exists across sources.
-We also evaluated whether the literature finds that recent rates of change need to increase by less than two times (off track) or by greater than two times (well off track), if the targets in the literature align with ours, or if we are able to compare the literature's projections to our targets.

-Given time constraints, we weren't able to review all available literature.
-The literature is particularly important when considering technology-specific indicators that do not have enough data to show the rate of historical growth or assign an acceleration factor because they are so nascent.
-If the literature shows that the development of these technologies is advancing quickly, even in the pre-deployment stage, we can reasonably say the indicator is progressing in the right direction but is "well off track" at a minimum, noting that nonlinear change is possible.
+For example, current policy projections from institutions like BloombergNEF and the IEA now account for nonlinear growth in some of their forecasts.
+We review these studies and reports to assess the likelihood that each indicator's future growth will outperform (or underperform) what is suggested by the linear trendline, weighing the results based on the methods' rigor and the extent to which consensus exists across sources.
+Given time constraints, we are not able to review all available literature.
+The literature review is particularly important when considering indicators that track the adoption of relatively nascent technologies, where data limitations prevent an analysis of five-year trends.
+If the literature shows that the development and deployment of these technologies is advancing, even in the emergence stage, we can reasonably say the indicator is progressing in the right direction but is "well off track" at a minimum.
+If the literature clearly indicates that a breakthrough is near, we consider upgrading the category further to "off track".

-System experts around the world reviewed our categorizations, commenting on the extent to which they agreed with our assessment of each indicator's progress.
-We took these comments into consideration when categorizing progress.
+System experts around the world review our categorizations, commenting on the extent to which they agree with our assessment of each indicator's progress.
+We take these comments into consideration when categorizing progress.